crestwavetech/android_gists/README.md

 # Android Gists

-Small pieces of software which proved to be useful in our Android Development:
+Pieces of code which proved to be useful in our Android development practice.
+They're too small to deserve publishing as libraries (and libraries might need more customization options, which complicates things), but valuable enough to be reused across our projects.

-[GetPostServer](GetPostServer/) - Simple file-base server on Python to provide mock network responses
+[GetPostServer](GetPostServer/) - Simple file-base server on Python to provide mock network responses for GET and POST requests

 [Persisted](Persisted/) - Kotlin delegate for persisting relatively complex data types (`List`, `Map`, custom classes...), which can be serialized to JSON

-[LoggingInterceptor](LoggingInterceptor/) - OkHttp Interceptor to log network requests/responses, more convenient than a standard `HttpLoggingInterceptor`
+[LoggingInterceptor](LoggingInterceptor/) - OkHttp Interceptor to log network requests/responses, more convenient (for us) than a standard `HttpLoggingInterceptor`

+[TokenAuthenticator](TokenAuthenticator/) - Example of OkHttp Interceptor & Authenticator for working with time-limited access tokens

+We share them as a repository because organizations on GitHub [still can't publish Gists](https://webapps.stackexchange.com/q/11011).

 ### License